survivejs/webpack-book/manuscript/optimizing/07_performance.md

 ...
 ```

-After this change, the application should be faster to rebuild.
-The amount of impact depends on the underlying implementation.
-The technique can also be applied during production usage.
+After this change, the application should be faster to rebuild depending on the underlying implementation.
+The technique can also be applied during production.

 T> Given `module.noParse` accepts a regular expression if you wanted to ignore all `*.min.js` files, you could set it to `/\.min\.js/`.
 That can be a more generic approach.